C. S. Lewis: Scholar

-Lewis began his academic career as an undergraduate student at Oxford University, where he won a triple first, the highest honours in three areas of study.
+Lewis began his academic career as an undergraduate student at Oxford, where he won a triple first, the highest honours in three areas of study.
 He was then elected a Fellow of Magdalen College, Oxford, where he worked for nearly thirty years, from 1925 to 1954.
-In 1954, he was awarded the newly founded chair of Mediaeval and Renaissance Literature at Cambridge University, and was elected a fellow of Magdalene College.
+In 1954 he was awarded the newly founded chair of Mediaeval and Renaissance Literature at Cambridge University, and was elected a fellow of Magdalene College.
 Concerning his appointed academic field, he argued that there was no such thing as an English Renaissance.
 Much of his scholarly work concentrated on the later Middle Ages, especially its use of allegory.
 His The Allegory of Love (1936) helped reinvigorate the serious study of late medieval narratives such as the Roman de la Rose.

 Lewis was commissioned to write the volume English Literature in the Sixteenth Century (Excluding Drama) for the Oxford History of English Literature.
 His book A Preface to Paradise Lost is still cited as a criticism of that work.
 His last academic work, The Discarded Image: An Introduction to Medieval and Renaissance Literature (1964), is a summary of the medieval world view, a reference to the "discarded image" of the cosmos.

-Lewis was a prolific writer, and his circle of literary friends became an informal discussion society known as the "Inklings", including J. R. R. Tolkien, Nevill Coghill, Lord David Cecil, Charles Williams, Owen Barfield, and his brother Warren Lewis.
+Lewis was a prolific writer, and his circle of literary friends became an informal discussion society known as the "Inklings", including J. R. R. Tolkien, Nevill Coghill, Lord David Cecil, Charles Williams, Owen Barfield and his brother Warren Lewis.
 Glyer points to December 1929 as the Inklings' beginning date.
 Lewis's friendship with Coghill and Tolkien grew during their time as members of the Kolbítar, an Old Norse reading group that Tolkien founded and which ended around the time of the inception of the Inklings.
-At Oxford, he was the tutor of poet John Betjeman, critic Kenneth Tynan, mystic Bede Griffiths, novelist Roger Lancelyn Green and Sufi scholar Martin Lings, among many other undergraduates.
-Curiously, the religious and conservative Betjeman detested Lewis, whereas the anti-establishment Tynan retained a lifelong admiration for him.
+At Oxford, he was the tutor of the poet John Betjeman, the theatre-critic Kenneth Tynan, the Catholic priest Bede Griffiths, the writer Roger Lancelyn Green and the Sufi scholar Martin Lings, among many other undergraduates.
+The religious and conservative Betjeman detested Lewis, whereas the anti-establishment Tynan retained a lifelong admiration for him.

 Of Tolkien, Lewis writes in Surprised by Joy: